swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 ### The Carpentries Code of Conduct

+Code of Conduct

+Below is a summary of The Carpentries Code of Conduct.
+Continue reading for a more detailed description of the CoC; Incident Response Guidelines; Incident Reporting Guidelines; Enforcement; Termed Suspension Checklist.

+We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+By participating in this community, participants accept to abide by  The Carpentries' Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
+Any form or behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
+In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all platforms and events:

+* Use welcoming and inclusive language
+* Be respectful of different viewpoints and experiences
+* Gracefully accept constructive criticism
+* Focus on what is best for the community
+* Show courtesy and respect towards other community members

+If you believe someone is violating the Code of Conduct, we ask that you report it to the Carpentries Code of Conduct Committee by emailing coc@carpentries.org who will take the appropriate action to address the situation.

 1. Introduction

 The Carpentries is a community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.